bl4de/research/hidden_directories_leaks/hidden_directories_and_files_leaks.md

 ## Git

 Git is "(...)a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency (https://git-scm.com/)".
-With GitHub.com webservice it's one of the most popular source code version control system right now, especially in opensource world.
+With GitHub.com web service it's one of the most popular source code version control system right now, especially in open source world.
 Also, a lot of companies use its own GitHub-like service (Gitlab - see https://about.gitlab.com/).

 ### Basic information about Git objects